loyalhow/loyalhow.github.io/content/publication/journal-microorganisms-yifangzhang-2023/index.md

 ASVs (amplicon sequence variants), unique on the phyllosphere microbial communities of three different urbanization gradients, was 4.54 to 17.99 times higher than that of the shared ASVs.
 Specific microbial biomarkers were also found for leaf samples from each urbanization gradient.
-Moreover, significant differences (R
-2 = 0.133, p = 0.005) were observed in the phyllosphere microbial structure
-among the three urbanization gradients.
+Moreover, significant differences (R^2 = 0.133, p = 0.005) were observed in the phyllosphere microbial structure among the three urbanization gradients.
 Alpha diversity and co-occurrence patterns of bacterial communities showed that urbanization can strongly reduce the complexity and species richness of the phyllosphere microbial network of camphor trees.
 Correlation analysis with environmental